Becoming You With Julie

 Variations

 • For color/tartness: Add a few hibiscus petals.
+If you enjoy hibiscus drinks, try my pineapple hibiscus sun tea and hibiscus lemonade with strawberries.

-• Splash of milk: Add a splash of oat milk (or any plant milk) and a drizzle of maple syrup.
+• Splash of milk: Add a splash of oat milk (or any milk) and a drizzle of maple syrup.
 So good!

 • Citrus: Any fresh citrus you have on hand to add at the end.

-Expert Tips
+Tested Tips

 • Strain: Use a fine-mesh strainer for the smoothest tea.

-How to make Pineapple Tea
+How to Make Pineapple Tea

 Find the complete recipe with measurements in the recipe card below.